-Those wishing to play in the men's and women's singles, doubles, men's and women's doubles, mixed doubles, teen, and parent/child tournaments must sign up NO LATER THAN 7 PM SUNDAY.
+Those wishing to play in the men's and women's singles, doubles, men's and women's doubles, mixed doubles, teen, and parent/child tournaments must sign up NO LATER THAN LUNCH ON MONDAY.
 Tournament sign-up sheets will be posted in the North Lounge of the Dining Hall.
 All tournaments are randomly drawn.
-Pairings for tournaments will be posted Monday by the end of lunch and the tournament will kick-off at 1:30 PM at the main courts.
+Pairings for tournaments will be posted Monday by the end of dinner.
 Be sure to note your cabin and phone number so you and your opponent can find one another easily.

 Each player/team is responsible for finding their opponents and completing their matches by the deadline given on the brackets.
 All matches must be completed before finals Friday morning.
-Failure to arrive within 30 minutes of a set tourney match will result in forfeiture by the player/team and will advance the opposing player/team.
 Matches are 8 game pro sets; finals are best 2 out of 3 six game sets.
 Players call their own lines, foot faults and score.
 Upon completion, results for matches must be posted in the Dining Hall North Lounge.

 Tournament players must provide their own tennis balls for all matches, except the finals.